-Deep Seabed Mining: WWF takes legal action against the government
+Deep Seabed Mining: WWF has filed a lawsuit against the government

-Norway has decided to open up Norwegian ocean areas for deep seabed mining activities.
-WWF-Norway believes the decision was made based on a strategic impact assessment that does not meet the minimum requirements and is now taking the government to court.
+The Norwegian government has decided to open up Norwegian ocean areas for deep seabed mining activities.
+WWF-Norway believes the decision was made based on an insufficient impact assessment and is taking the government to court.

 Active venting chimney at the Jan Mayen Vent Fields on the Arctic Mid-Oceanic Ridge.
 Depth: around 500 meter deep.
 Credit: CDeepSea/University of Bergen/ROV Aegir6000.